Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Background on Local Testing

 \subsection{The Wilcoxon-Mann-Whitney Rank Test}

 An important class of permutation tests is defined in terms of sample ranks, known as \emph{rank tests}.
-These tests rely on the ranks of the data, making them invariant to monotone transformations, as these transformations don't alter the relative ranking of observations.
+These tests rely on the ranks of the data, making them invariant to monotone transformations, as these transformations do not alter the relative ranking of observations.